-Human Anatomy and Physiology I is an integrated study of human structure and function of cells, tissues, integumentary system, skeletal system, muscular system, and nervous system.
+Human Anatomy and Physiology I is an integrated study of human structure and function of cells, tissues, integumentary system, skeletal system, and nervous system.
 Enrollment is restricted to nursing and pre-professional students or by consent of the instructor.
-Prerequisites for the course include high school biology and chemistry or consent of the instructor.
 Concurrent enrollment in BI 214AL (laboratory) is required.
 This is a four credit hour course.